lammps/lammps/tools/i-pi/README.md

-This folder used to contain a bundled version of [i-PI](https://ipi-code.org).
-However, the bundled version was not updated and thus had become outdated.
+This folder used to contain a bundled version of [i-PI](https://ipi-code.org) but the bundled version was removed in 05/2024.

-i-PI is now available via PyPi using the pip package manager at: https://pypi.org/project/i-PI/
+i-PI is available via PyPi using the pip package manager at: https://pypi.org/project/i-PI/

 Here are the commands to set up a virtual environment and install i-PI into it with all its dependencies.

 ``` sh
 python -m venv ipienv